M23 campaign (2022–present): Expansion through North Kivu

-On 3 April, Ugandan EAC soldiers entered Bunagana.
-However, instead of replacing the M23 occupation (as previously agreed), the peacekeepers coexisted with the rebels.
-Such an arrangement was also observed at Rumangabo, where Kenyans and M23 inhabited the same base, and along the Sake-Kilolirwe-Kitshanga-Mwesso axis, where Burundian and rebel forces operated next to each other.
+On April 3, Ugandan EAC soldiers entered Bunagana.
+However, instead of replacing M23, the peacekeepers coexisted with the rebels.
+Such an arrangement was also observed at Rumangabo, where Kenyans and M23 inhabited the same base, and along the Sake-Mwesso axis, where Burundian and rebel forces operated next to each other.
 In addition, local sources suggested that M23 had begun to arm and train other militias.
-On 10 April, M23 rebels completely retreated from the Bwito chiefdom in Rutshuru, allowing EAC peacekeepers to move in.
-On the other side, the insurgents fortified and reinforced their positions in Kibumba, in one case in the direct vicinity to Kenyan EAC troops.

 In October 2023, the DRC ordered the EAC force in the country to leave by 8 December, due to a "lack of satisfactory results on the ground".
-On 26 October, the M23 rebels launched an offensive on Bambo, seizing the town.
-Meanwhile, fighting continued to close in on the city of Goma, with clashes taking place 20 kilometers from the city.

-On 4 February 2024, M23 seized the town of Shasha, severing a road linking Goma to outside areas- M23 subsequently seized the towns of Kihindo, Kituva, Bukobati, and Nyamubingwa, and was in control of the Goma-Minova road by 5 February.
-The fighting caused many civilians and the Congolese military to flee to the town of Minova, and M23 ended up in control of all routes leading out of Goma.
-The M23 rebels were advancing on the town of Sake by 7 February, causing many in the town to flee to Goma.
-The town of Sake had been heavily defended by the Congolese government and the forces of MONUSCO over the course of a year.
+On 26 October, the M23 rebels launched an offensive on Bambo, seizing the town, while fighting closed in on Goma.
+On 4 February 2024, M23 seized the town of Shasha, adjacent settlements, and was in control of the road linking Goma to Minova.
+The M23 rebels then began advancing on the town of Sake, located at a strategic crossroad linking Goma to the west.